dvidelabs/flatcc/README.md

 ## Status

-0.5.0 is in development on master branch primarily adding support for union vectors and base64 JSON encoded [ubyte] vectors.
-(Test reports are welcome).
+0.5.0 is in development on master branch primarily adding support for union vectors and mixed type unions that can include tables, structs and strings, and base64 JSON encoded [ubyte] vectors.

-0.5.0 _may_ also add support for unions that can have strings and structs as members in addition to tables, but this is still undecided.
-C++ recently added support this along with union vectors.

-0.4.3 is a bug fix release covering nested FlatBuffers, JSON and grisu3 numeric errors, special cases for JSON keyword parsing, improved C++ compatibility, flexible configuration of malloc alternatives.

-Main features supported as of 0.4.3
+Main features supported as of 0.5.0

 - generated FlatBuffers reader and builder headers for C
 - generated FlatBuffers verifier headers for C